Explore the roles and relationships of the church and the individual in missions and outreach!

 Location

-Proclaim & Serve 2025 will be held at the Goodfield Apostolic Christian Church.
-218 W. Fisk Street, Goodfield, IL
+Proclaim & Serve 2026 will be held at the Roanoke Apostolic Christian Church.
+1570 County Road 1300 N, Roanoke, IL

 Accommodations

-If you need a place to stay overnight, the church body in Goodfield will be glad to host you.
+If you need a place to stay overnight, the church body in Roanoke will be glad to host you.
 Just indicate that when registering.

 If you prefer a hotel instead of staying with someone, there are a number of hotels in the Peoria, Morton, or Bloomington-Normal area (approx. 10-30 minute drive).
 Click here to search.